yanaginx/emusic-player-electron/README.md

   - Scan removable devices for music and copying them to "/home/music" (linux) and "D:/Music" (windows) (only window version tested).
   - Using hand gesture to control.
 This mode can be enabled manually on the settings menu.
 The app is able to script switching if user want to FER when hand gesture mode enable.
     - Play/pause and next/previous only works properly when the app is fully open, with resolution of 1600x900
+    - Add script supports linux also, with the resolution of 1024x600 (haven't tested yet)
-    - Volume might not work on Linux (since the library use for controlling volume is specifically for windows).
+    - ~~Volume might not work on Linux (since the library use for controlling volume is specifically for windows).~~ Only `pyautogui` is required so it should works on both OSs
   - Bluetooth scanning and connecting (Haven't test yet, will deploy on board where `bluetoothctl` is available).
-  - System volume control (No smoothness since api calls must be made).
+  - ~~System volume control (No smoothness since api calls must be made).~~ Changed the implementation.
   - Simple online songs search and download using zing mp3 API.

 TODO: